Improving Optics Control and Measurement at RHIC: Optics tuning

+The sensitivity matrix $\boldsymbol{B}$ was computed numerically as follows.
+Starting from the nominal lattice, the baseline optics vector $\boldsymbol{O}$ is obtained from the model corresponding to the initial PS current vector $\boldsymbol{I}$.
+The PS currents were then perturbed using a uniform distribution within the range $[-1\,\mathrm{A},\,1\,\mathrm{A}]$, chosen to maintain operation well within PS limits.
+For each perturbation $\Delta\boldsymbol{I}$, the modified lattice was evaluated using MAD-X, and the resulting change in optics $\Delta\boldsymbol{O}$ relative to the baseline lattice was computed.
+Subsequently, a linear regression was performed to obtain $\boldsymbol{B}$.
+The resulting correlation coefficients were found to be close to unity, confirming that the optics response is well approximated as linear within the chosen current range.

-As we will demonstrate in the experiment, to move $s^*_x$ while keeping the other optical quantities constant, the currents required can be calculated from the pseudo-inverse of $\boldsymbol{B}$ from Eq.~(\ref{inverse sensitivity relation}).
+As we will demonstrate later in the paper, to move $s^*_x$ while keeping the other optical quantities constant, the currents required can be calculated from the pseudo-inverse of $\boldsymbol{B}$ from Equation~(\ref{inverse sensitivity relation}).
 This can be extended to moving $s^*_y$ or any other optical quantities in IR while maintaining certain constraints.

-Altering magnet strengths would result in hysteresis effects if the change in magnet strengths were to change directions for the next movement $s^*$.
+Altering magnet strengths would result in hysteresis effects if the change in magnet strengths were to change directions for the next $\Delta s^*$ movement.
 To avoid hysteresis effects, a monotonicity constraint was imposed on the movement of magnet strengths, ensuring a consistent direction of values throughout the adjustment process.
-After each step in $s^*$, the allowable bounds on the magnet strengths were updated to respect this constraint.
+After each $\Delta s^*$ movement, the allowable bounds on the magnet strengths were updated to respect this constraint.
 Additionally, to ensure safe operating conditions, a constraint was applied to the PS currents, requiring them to remain within $\pm 5A$ from their specified limits ([$\boldsymbol{I_{min}}+5A, \boldsymbol{I_{max}} - 5A$]).
 When moving $s^*$, the adjustments to individual currents were also minimized in the penalty function to remain within a linear response regime and prevent abrupt transitions.
 We observed that the maximum $\Delta I_j$ during each movement did not exceed $5A$ after the optimization was done.
 These constraints are defined in Table~\ref{Optics Constraints}.
-Respecting these constraints was made possible using the null space of $\boldsymbol{B}$ using (\ref{inverse sensitivity relation with Null}), as Eq.~(\ref{sensitivity relation}) is an under-determined system.
+Respecting these constraints was made possible using the null space of $\boldsymbol{B}$ using (\ref{inverse sensitivity relation with Null}), as Equation~(\ref{sensitivity relation}) is an under-determined system.